 The submission form—just one this year!—will go live at LaraWillard.com/blog at 7:00 a.m.
 EST on June 7, 2017, and will be removed at 7:00 a.m.
 June 8th, 2017

 You’ll enter via online form on my blog.
 Be sure to follow my blog so you don’t miss it!
 (Sign up in the right sidebar of my blog on desktop devices, or scroll below this post in mobile devices.)

 See How to Submit for submission details and answers to the FAQ.

 Note: this is a family-friendly blog, and any NSFW language will be replaced with the first letter and a dash (like this: “f—”).
 People will still know what you mean, and my blog won’t be flagged as inappropriate.

 70 submissions from each age category will be selected at random to be considered in the contest.
 I will use a random number generator to select the entries.
 Lottery winners will be announced on June 17th on my blog.

-*Use hashtag #70pit17 for all other tweets about the contest
+*Use the year-specific hashtag #70pit17 for all other tweets about the contest

 Seven “Twinners” from each age category will gain entry into the contest in addition to the 70 lottery winners.